Winter Squash Varieties and Recipes

 Here are a few tips for making good use of winter squash:

-- A good way to bake large squashes like butternut or spaghetti squash is to cut them in half lengthwise, place the cut side up in a baking dish with about 1/2 inch of water at the bottom, and cover each half tightly with foil.
+- A good way to bake medium-sized squashes like spaghetti squash or acorn is to cut them in half lengthwise, place the cut side up in a baking dish with about 1/2 inch of water at the bottom, and cover each half tightly with foil.
 Bake for an additional 30 to 50 minutes, depending on size, until the flesh is easily pierced with a knife.

 - Smaller squashes like delicata and golden acorn can be microwaved successfully (see the specifics in some of the recipes that follow).
 For larger squashes, I like to stick with oven baking.
 The flavor develops better, and they cook more evenly.
 Don’t even think about microwaving spaghetti squash.
 Twice they have exploded in my microwave, leaving me with an incredible mess to clean!